 Edraw Mind Map Maker Free Version (freeware)

-The following symbols are part of the classic symbols in the map mapping
+The following symbols are part of the classic symbols in the mind mapping diagram.

 Examples in Mind Mapping Maker